-Welcome to the OpenShift Container Platform 4.4 documentation, where you can find information to help you learn about OpenShift Container Platform and start exploring its features.
+Welcome to the official OpenShift Container Platform 4.4 documentation, where you can find information to help you learn about OpenShift Container Platform and start exploring its features.

 To navigate the OpenShift Container Platform 4.4 documentation, you can either